 To commemorate those who died in the terrible plague, monuments were built throughout the city, and St. Charles’s Church (Karlskirche) was built near the walls of the old city.
 This church stands to this day and is impressive in its beauty.

 One of the other monuments erected is the one located on the Graben, in the heart of the old city.
-The artist commissioned to design the monument was Matthias Rauchmüller, but he died before the monument’s construction was completed.
+The authorities commissioned Matthias Rauchmüller to design the monument, but he died before completing its construction.
 Afterwards, many artists took part in its construction, based on Rauchmüller’s original plan.
 The combination of styles and artists’ ideas undoubtedly led to the creation of a most impressive monument with a variety of sculptures and symbols that mark the plague, the rulers of the empire, and the city’s difficult days at that time.
 Of course, there are many religious motifs woven into the monument’s design.
-The construction of the monument took many years and was only completed in 1693 (13 years after the end of the plague).
+It took many years to construct the monument, and builders only completed it in 1693 (13 years after the end of the plague).

 Address: Graben 28, 1010 Wien